tchangalov/tchangalov.github.io/src/content/store/freelance software development.md

 ## 📞 **Let's Build Something Amazing Together**

 **Ready to bring your software vision to life?** Contact me at [i.tchangalov@gmail.com](mailto:i.tchangalov@gmail.com) to discuss your project requirements and get a customized proposal.
-I'll help you understand the technical approach, timeline, and investment needed to make your project a success.
+I'll help you understand the technical approach and timeline to make your project a success.